wmeints/azuremeetup-machinelearning/challenge-3/README.md

 ## A little background
 The model for predicting a continuous value like the price of a house is called a regression model.
-Regression models are models that try to fit a line through a set of observations so that the line best fits the observations previously seen.
+Regression models are models that try to fit a line through a set of observations so that the line best fits those observations.

-Remember, observations are rows in the table of the dataset.
+> Remember, observations are rows in the table of the dataset.
 Features are the columns in the table.

 As an example, check the plot below.
 It shows the square footage above ground compared to the price those homes were sold for.